CS-433/ml-project-2-stochasticgnocchidescent_project2/README.md

 - torchvision 0.2.2

 Should there be any dependency issue, please refer too `misc/dump_packages_versions.txt` for details on the packages in our Ubuntu conda (anaconda3) environment

+#### Only for ProxSARAH
+To run experiments for ProxSARAH we have slightly modified the author's code to output data in a more convenient formato to us.
+All credits to
+* N. H. Pham, L. M. Nguyen, D. T. Phan, and Q. Tran-Dinh. **[Proxsarah: An efficient algorithmic framework for stochastic composite non-convex optimization](http://jmlr.org/papers/v21/19-248.html)**. <em>Journal of Machine Learning Research</em>, 21(110):1–48,2020.
+The code we used for ProxSARAH can be found in `prox_sarah` and correspondes to their repo's folder `tensorflow_src`.
+The lines with modified in `method_ProxSARAH.py` are labelled as `# modified print by StochasticGnocchiDescent`.
+To run this code, use Python 3.6.3 and TensorFlow 1.12.
+Other needed packages are keras, sklearn, matplotlib, argParser.
+Running this code on Ubuntu 20.04.3 we experienced some issues in the beginning, hence the full dump of packages in conda environment we used can be found in `misc/dump_packages_versions_proxsarah.txt`